leo-le-07/onboarding-codenote-client/README.md

 # Welcome to CodeNote project.

-CodeNote is a onboarding project that helps codelink new member can get familiar with our company font-end technical stack such as:
+CodeNote is an onboarding project that helps codelink new member to get familiar with frontend tech stack at our company such as:
 - [ReactJS](https://reactjs.org/docs/getting-started.html)
 - [Redux](https://redux.js.org/)
 - [React Router](https://reacttraining.com/react-router/core/guides/philosophy)